Feedwater: Weathering The Storm, Part 2. The importance of water treatment.

-In the last Boilerman Blog, we outlined the effects that water quality has on efficiency, longevity, and safety of a boiler.
-Florida, in particular, is known for hard water which is hard on pipes, tubes, and boilers.
+In the last Boilerman Blog, we outlined the effects that feedwater quality has on the efficiency, longevity, and safety of a boiler.
 Other environmental factors like heat, humidity, salt, and water intrusion make the purchase of a boiler in Florida and the selection of your boiler room technicians muis importanté!

 “Water chemistry is one of the most important elements in maintaining a boiler,” said Kevin Warren, EEE Director of Sales.
 “You need a water softener no matter where you’re operating a boiler,” he added.